Your evening decides your morning before you ever set an alarm

 | Checking email one last time | Cortisol spike that lingers into sleep | Park the phone before wind-down begins |

-The mistake most people underestimate is the “one last email” check.
-A single stress-inducing message at 10:20 pm can delay sleep onset by 30 minutes through cortisol alone, even if the message was trivial.
-Your nervous system does not know the difference between a real emergency and a fake one until it has processed the content.
+The mistake most people underestimate is the one-last-email check.
+A single stress-inducing message at 10:20 pm can delay sleep onset through cortisol alone, even if the message turns out to be trivial.
+Your nervous system does not know the difference between a real emergency and a fake one until it has already processed the content.

 The minimum viable routine and the recovery plan

-Routines must flex around kids, social commitments, late meetings, and travel.
-Perfection is not the goal and it is not even a useful benchmark.
+Routines have to flex around kids, social commitments, late meetings, and travel.
+Perfection is not the goal, and it is not even a useful benchmark.
 What matters is preserving the core principles and a few non-negotiables, not rigid adherence to a fixed script.
-Research suggests that consistency in sleep timing is associated with better sleep and cognition in older adults [6], but consistency does not mean rigidity.
+Consistency in sleep timing is associated with better sleep and cognition in older adults [6], but consistency does not mean rigidity.
 If you miss your full routine one night, that is not a reason to abandon it.

 Keep a minimum viable routine ready: the smallest version you can do on the hardest nights.
 A minimum viable routine might be as simple as parking your phone and doing two minutes of slow breathing.
 The goal is to keep the habit loop intact, even in compressed form, so the routine survives to the next night.